yduf/yduf.github.io/_posts/2023-11-11-arcade-retroarch.md

 After installing RetroArch on your gaming system, the next thing you need to do is install cores that will run the games you want to play.

 Each MAME core has a specific ROMset version, and it will not work if you download a different version.
 For example, if you have installed the MAME 2003 core, its required ROMset version is [MAME 0.78](https://github.com/christianhaitian/arkos/wiki/ArkOS-Emulators-and-Ports-information#mame-2003).

+The given rom set must be put in the specific folder [./mame2003](https://www.reddit.com/r/RG351/comments/zx8jwb/arkos_playing_mame_games_through_retroarch/) to be used by that core.

+Alternative is to put them in the ./arcade folder